Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Conclusion

 \section{Conclusion}

 In this paper, we explored the links between oversmoothing and optimization.
-Our major finding is that deep GNNs possesses many \emph{spurious near-stationary points}, that are a) easy-to-reach: as soon as the last layer is trained; and b) fully specific to GNNs: we exhibit a counter-example MLP.
+Our major finding is that deep GNNs possess many \emph{spurious near-stationary points}, that are a) easy-to-reach: as soon as the last layer is stationary; and b) fully specific to GNNs: we exhibit a counter-example MLP.
 The underlying mechanism is \emph{backward oversmoothing}, that is, the backward errors are also prone to oversmoothing.
-Two key observations on backward oversmoothing are that: a) for non-linear GNNs, it \emph{interacts} in non-trivial ways with forward oversmoothing, and b) when the forward signal is also oversmoothed, the recursive iterations on the backward signal are almost linear, meaning that we can fully \emph{characterize the constant oversmoothed limit}, despite the non-linearity $\rho$.
+Key observations are that: a) for non-linear GNNs, backward oversmoothing \emph{interacts} in non-trivial ways with forward oversmoothing, and b) when the forward signal is also oversmoothed, the recursive iterations on the backward signal are almost linear, meaning that we can fully \emph{characterize the constant oversmoothed limit}, despite the non-linearity $\rho$.
+The latter observation is the key to relating stationarity of the GNN with the \emph{average output error}.
+Our results hold even in the general case with non-linear $\rho$ and non-symmetric $P$.

-\paragraph{Outlooks.} An important limitation of our results is that they only apply to vanilla GNNs, without the common fixes to oversmoothing: skip connections, normalization, and so on.
-A direct extension would be to examine to which extent these fixes also act on the optimization side, and what are the remaining limitations.
-Nevertheless, our results may help design better optimization algorithms for GNNs, that \emph{directly} compensate for spurious flat regions without necessarily changing the underlying architecture by adding skip connections, normalization, and so on.
+\paragraph{Outlooks.} As we have seen, forward oversmoothing is not entirely solved, and this is an important missing piece in the literature, even if it is not directly related to the results presented in this paper.

+The most direct extension of this paper would be to cover the mitigation strategies for oversmoothing, skip connection and normalization.
+Theoretical analysis of skip connections are highly non-trivial \cite{Chen2025over}, but might be adapted in the backward case.
+On the practical side, our results may help design better \emph{optimization algorithms} for GNNs, e.g. not based on vanilla backpropagation \cite{Zhao2024DFA}.

-More generally, given the relative scarcity of theoretical works on optimization for GNNs \cite{Morris2024a}, these results are only a first step towards a better comprehension of this fundamental field.
-As mentioned above, a major characteristic of our results and intuitions is that \emph{they are specific to GNNs} and do not apply \emph{at all} to regular MLPs, which is not so common.
-An important path for future work would be to identify more fundamental differences between existing results for MLPs \cite{Yun2018, Yun2019a, Zhou2018b, Venturi2019a, Ding2019} and their GNN counterpart, beyond simple adaptations.
+More generally, given the relative scarcity of theoretical works on optimization for GNNs \cite{Morris2024a}, our results are a first step towards a better comprehension of this field.
+As mentioned above, a major characteristic of our results and intuitions is that \emph{they are specific to GNNs}, which is not so common -- a large part of the literature adapt existing results from MLP to GNNs.
+An important path for future work would thus be to identify more fundamental differences between existing results for MLPs \cite{Yun2018, Yun2019a, Zhou2018b, Venturi2019a, Ding2019} and GNNs, beyond simple adaptations.